List of Primeval characters: Claudia Brown

 She and Cutter then exchanged another kiss in front of Helen and the rest of the team, and rebuffed Lester's note of it being unprofessional.
 When Cutter returns from the past via an anomaly, Claudia has vanished and none of his colleagues have any knowledge of who she is or was, leading Cutter to believe that something he has done in the past has changed the present, erasing Claudia's existence.
-The reason for her disappearance is not yet known, though probably due to the remaining Future Predators that managed to escape the Gorgonopsid.
+The reason for her disappearance is not yet known, though probably due to the remaining two baby Future Predators that managed to escape the Inostrancevia in Permian.

 Cutter is devastated by this, describing Claudia to co-worker Abby Maitland (Hannah Spearritt) as "important to him" and saying he cared about her.
 Her non-existence shakes his foundation to the core as she is the first woman he had loved in his life since the disappearance of his wife, Helen.

 Claudia remained out of existence for the second series, although another woman who appears to be physically identical, Jenny Lewis, first appears in episode 2.1.
 At the end of episode 2.2, Cutter explains to Jenny as best he can about what could have happened to change the past.
 Claudia's job as Lester's assistant was changed to a man named Oliver Leek (Karl Theobald), who was revealed to be working with Helen.
 It was implied that Helen was responsible for Claudia being replaced by Jenny, however Helen denies it.
 At the end of the finale, Cutter shreds Claudia's picture (although in Series 3 it is revealed that he repaired part of it).
 The writers alluded to Claudia's possible return in the future, but said that they had no plans at the time to rewrite Claudia into the timeline.